-Contents: Nios II System Overview of Nios II Processor Features Register Structure Accessing Memory and I/O Devices Addressing Instruction Set Assembler Directives Example Program Exception Processing Cache Memory Tightly Coupled Memory Altera's Nios II is a soft processor, defined in a hardware description language, which can be implemented in Altera's FPGA devices by using the Quartus(R) II CAD system.
-This tutorial provides a basic introduction to the Nios II processor, intended for a user who wishes to implement a Nios II based system on the Altera DE2 board.
+Altera's Nios II is a soft processor, defined in a hardware description language, which can be implemented in Altera's FPGA devices by using the Quartus[®] II CAD system.
+This tutorial provides a basic introduction to the Nios II processor, intended for a user who wishes to implement a Nios II based system on an Altera Development and Education board.

-1 Nios II System
+3 Nios II System

 The Nios II processor can be used with a variety of other components to form a complete system.
 These components include a number of standard peripherals, but it is also possible to define custom peripherals.
-Altera's DE2 Development and Education board contains several components that can be integrated into a Nios II system.
+Altera's DE-series boards contain several components that can be integrated into a Nios II system.
 An example of such a system is shown in Figure 1.

 Figure 1.
-A Nios II system implemented on the DE2 board.
+A Nios II system implemented on a DE-series board.

-The Nios II processor and the interfaces needed to connect to other chips on the DE2 board are implemented in the Cyclone II FPGA chip.
+The Nios II processor and the interfaces needed to connect to other chips on the board are implemented in the FPGA chip.
 These components are interconnected by means of the interconnection network called the Avalon Switch Fabric.
-Memory blocks in the Cyclone II device can be used to provide an on-chip memory for the Nios II processor.
+Memory blocks in the FPGA device can be used to provide an on-chip memory for the Nios II processor.
 They can be connected to the processor either directly or through the Avalon network.
-The SRAM and SDRAM memory chips on the DE2 board are accessed through the appropriate interfaces.
+The SRAM and SDRAM memory chips on the board are accessed through the appropriate interfaces.
 Input/output interfaces are instantiated to provide connection to the I/O devices used in the system.
-A special JTAG UART interface is used to connect to the circuitry that provides a Universal Serial Bus (USB) link to the host computer to which the DE2 board is connected.
+A special JTAG UART interface is used to connect to the circuitry that provides a Universal Serial Bus (USB) link to the host computer to which the DE-series board is connected.
 This circuitry and the associated software is called the USB-Blaster.
 Another module, called the JTAG Debug module, is provided to allow the host computer to control the Nios II processor.
 It makes it possible to perform operations such as downloading programs into memory, starting and stopping execution, setting program breakpoints, and collecting real-time execution trace data.